johnpapa/vscode-peacock/README.md

 ## Roadmap

-There are may features in the roadmap.
+There are many features in the roadmap.
 Please refer to the [issues list and feel free to grab one and contribute](https://github.com/johnpapa/vscode-peacock/issues)!

 ## Changes